michaeledwards0/secure-ai-deployment-azure-/docs/runbooks/05-detection-engineering-runbook.md

 <div align="center">

-**Runbook complete — verify each rule against real workspace fields before relying on it operationally.**
+**Runbook complete — only enable detections supported by telemetry actually present in the workspace.**

 </div>